ardalis/ardalis-com-gatsby/src/pages/blog/dto-or-poco.md

 var dto = new ProductDTO { Id = 1, Name = "some name" };
 ```

 C# record types support serialization without any special effort when using positional declaration.
 You may need to provide some hints to the serializer if you create your own custom constructor.
+As C# 9, .NET 5, and record types gain in popularity, I expect to use them frequently for DTRs.

 ## Plain Old CLR Objects or Plain Old C# Objects (POCOs)